danielytics/gds2gdn/README.md

 # Limitations

  - Currently `gds2gdn` works on single `.gd` files as self-contained units.
 In time, it will be smarter and follow `extends` references to other scripts.
+ - Reporting of parse errors is currently not particularly good.
+It will show you the line number and colume, and point out the specific token, but it does not tell you why it failed.
+It does currently output the raw failure data from the underlying parser library, but it isn't very useful for end users.
+This will be improved once either the library improves or a workaround is found.
+Adding a `-t` option before the script name will output some more parse information, but again, its likely only useful to developers of `gds2gdn`.
  - There are some GDScript features which either aren't (yet, in some cases) supported by `godot-cpp` (for example, many of the GDScript built-in functions) and these are therefore not supported by `gds2gdn`.
 Support will be added as `godot-cpp` matures.